How do I initiate a Project Safety Analysis (PSA)?

 Recognizing that no activity is without some degree of risk, and that certain routine risks are accepted without question by the vast majority of persons (for example: machine shops that do not handle hazardous materials, cars used for personal transportation, etc.) the applicability of this analysis has been limited to those academic and research projects that involve hazards not routinely encountered and accepted in the course of everyday living by the vast majority of the general public.

-The analysis of a project which involves only hazards of a type and magnitude routinely encountered and accepted by the public will require justification which can be referenced to a recognized source.
+The analysis of a project that involves only hazards of a type and magnitude routinely encountered and accepted by the public will require justification that can be referenced to a recognized source.

 Assistance in Conducting PSA: